 We are an Episcopal Church, and you are welcome to have an Episcopal priest preside at your wedding, subject to his or her availability (see below).
 Note: Rental of the church building for your wedding does not include a presider for your wedding; you must make separate arrangements for a presider.

 You are welcome to invite your own priest, minister or other officiant to preside at your wedding.
 You may have a presider from a non-Christian tradition, including rabbis, judicial officials and others, subject to approval of the Rector of St. Paul's.
 It is up to you to find a presider for your wedding and you must obtain permission from the Rector for a non-St. Paul's presider well in advance of your wedding.

-Note: Church symbols will not be removed or veiled for non-Christian weddings; the Holy Table and baptismal font may not be moved.
+Note: Church symbols may not be removed or veiled for non-Christian weddings; the Holy Table and baptismal font may not be moved.

 It is your responsibility to complete all legal marriage requirements of the Commonwealth of Virginia, including obtaining a marriage license.
 St. Paul’s reserves the right to cancel your wedding, with no fee refunds, for failure to complete all lawful requirements for marriage in Virginia.
 You must provide your marriage license one week in advance of your wedding to the church office so we can complete the sections we are required to complete.

 Should you have a presider from a non-Episcopal tradition, it is up to you to complete all requirements for marriage in that tradition or jurisdiction.
 St. Paul’s and its clergy will not intervene in any disputes outside of our ecclesiastical jurisdiction.